A Philodendron: The Ultimate Guide to Easy Care and Growth

 Propagating Your Philodendron

-A philodendron
+a philodendron

 Philodendrons are very easy to propagate, making them great for plant parents.
 The best method uses stem cuttings.
 Take a 6-inch cutting with a few leaves from a healthy stem.
 The leaves help the new plant grow strong.